mahroofpk/java-github-cicd-eks-terraform/README.md

 `bucket = "eks-demo-tfstate-bucket"`
 `key    = "eks/terraform.tfstate"`

-Variabled are defined in `variable.tf`.
-EKS clustername is set as `java-demo-eks`.
+Variables are defined in `variable.tf`.
+EKS cluster name is set as `java-demo-eks`.
 You can change variables if needed.

 Run